nikolas/OWASP-CRS-Documentation/install.rst

     mv csr-setup.conf.example csr-setup.conf

 In addition to csr-setup.conf.example there are two other .example files within our repository.
 These files are: rules/REQUEST-00-LOCAL-WHITELIST.conf.example and rules/RESPONSE-99-EXCEPTIONS.conf.example.
-These files are designed to provide the rule maintainer the capability to modify rules (see :doc:`exceptions`) without breaking forward compatability with updates.
+These files are designed to provide the rule maintainer the capability to modify rules (see :doc:`exceptions`) without breaking forward compatibility with updates.
 As such you should rename these two files, removing the .example suffix.
 This will make it so that even when updates are installed they do not overwrite your custom updates.
 To rename the files in Linux one would use a command similar to the following:

 .. code-block:: bash